 Reverend William L. Sciscoe joined the church as Associate Pastor in August of 1991.
 He assumed the role of Senior Pastor in November of 1992 and served that role until May of 2012.
 He was elected Bishop in May of 2010.

 Senior Pastor Jerry Smucker

 Reverend Jerry D. Smucker, M.D. became a member of our church in the fall of 1987 and has attended ever since.
-He has been involved in leadership since 1992 and was appointed Executive Pastor in 2005.
+He was involved in leadership since 1992 and was appointed Executive Pastor in 2005.
 He was elected Senior Pastor in April of 2012.

 Steady Growth Continues

 The church experienced steady growth in the 1990’s.
 Near the end of 2001, as attendance approached 300, plans were made to relocate to a new building site.
 Ten acres of land were purchased along Interstate 70 in west Columbus.

 As plans were being finalized in December of 2001, a fire totally destroyed the church’s building at 2106 Sullivant Avenue.
 The building was declared a total loss, but no definite cause of the fire was ever determined.
 After the fire, the pastor of a nearby church offered the temporary use of a building located at 2622 Sullivant Avenue, as it had been sitting empty and unused.
 At the end of the following month, the church purchased this building.

 After many zoning and regulatory issues were overcome, groundbreaking for the new building was held in November of 2004, with construction being completed in August of 2005.
 The new building is a “gymnatorium,” which can double as a gymnasium and as a sanctuary for our worship services.
 It was designed to become our Family Life Center and will host our services until the main sanctuary building can be constructed.